YuanSun-UoM/IPTpy/docs/index.rst

 IPTpy User Guide
 ================
 IPTpy is a Python-based tool designed to process input data for the `Community Earth System Model (CESM) <https://www.cesm.ucar.edu/>`_.
-It serves as a replacement for the `NCL-based Input Processing Tool (IPT) for MUSICA <https://github.com/NCAR/IPT/tree/master>`_, which is no longer maintained or updated by `NSF National Center for Atmospheric Research (NCAR) <https://ncar.ucar.edu/>`_.
+It serves as a partial replacement for the `NCL-based Input Processing Tool (IPT) for MUSICA <https://github.com/NCAR/IPT/tree/master>`_, which is no longer maintained or updated by `NSF National Center for Atmospheric Research (NCAR) <https://ncar.ucar.edu/>`_.

 .. grid:: 1 1 2 2
     :margin: 4 4 0 0